-The Institutional Animal Care and Use Committee (IACUC) is established by federal mandate at institutions that use live, vertebrate animals for research, teaching, training, and testing activities.
+The Institutional Animal Care and Use Committee (IACUC) is established by federal mandate at institutions that use live, vertebrate animals for research, teaching, and testing activities.
 The IACUC oversees and evaluates all aspects of the institution's animal care and use program.
 This authority comes from 1) the Animal Welfare Act, and 2) the Health Research Extension Act (Public Health Service Policy).
 The IACUC also reviews activities involving animals for compliance with other federal, state, and local laws, regulations, and guidelines.
-OSU policy requires IACUC review and approval of all research, teaching, training, and testing activities involving live, vertebrate animals prior to initiating the activity.
+OSU policy requires IACUC review and approval of all research, teaching, and testing activities involving live, vertebrate animals prior to initiating the activity.

 Federally Mandated Function of the IACUC:

 - Review, at least once every six months, the institution's program for humane care and use of animals using the PHS Guide for the Care and Use of Laboratory Animals, and when appropriate The Guide for the Care and Use of Agricultural Animals in Research and Teaching.

 - Inspect, at least once every six months, all of the institution’s animal facilities using the PHS Guide for the Care and Use of Laboratory Animals, and when appropriate The Guide for the Care and Use of Agricultural Animals in Research and Teaching.
 Inspections may be performed without advance notice to a facility director/manager.

 - Prepare reports of IACUC evaluations and submit reports to the Institutional Official (IO).

 - Review concerns involving the care and use of animals at the institution.